EGPostema/DrawerDissect/README.md

 # 4. Processing a Batch of New Images

-describe where to put images here! ensure they are .jpgs, though the code could certainly be modified to handle other file formats if needed.
+Put everything in the 'drawers' folder! ensure they are .jpgs, though the code could certainly be modified to handle other file formats if needed.